ryannair02/MIST4610-Project1/README.md

 Relationships: Facilities are linked to Equipment, Training Sessions, and Matches to indicate where these activities or items are located.
 Equipment

-Purpose: Information on the club's equipment, including ID, date purchased, location, and the facility ID.
+Purpose: Information on the club's equipment, including ID, date purchased, location, and facility ID.
 Relationships: Equipment is tied to specific Training Facilities.

 Suppliers